MasterKingSirPlease/ProjectReSync/Documentation/Installation.md

 	   DataCategory = 'RS_TEST', -- Fun fact, this was used as the data category for internal testing in ReSync's alpha version }
    ```

+   5. Edit the primary settings from the panel

+      Publish your game and play it from the app or website.
+ReSync won't run in Studio mode.
+Don't worry, as this is intentional.
+Once you're in-game, if you have chat enabled, you can say ":settings".
+Otherwise, press the quote key (') on your keyboard while not inside of a text box, and in the command line that appears, run "settings".